-The epistemological question and difficulty is whether Kant in his letter writing succeeded to overcome the gulf between the transcendental subject and the empirical human beings as are investigated in his mature writings as Guyer suggesting about Kant “own systematicity of human thought as a product of reflective judgment” and moreover, is Spinoza’s philosophy “dogmatic monistic metaphysics” as Schelling and his followers suggesting.
-Alternatively, Spinoza’s realist epistemology can explain the unity of the mental and the physical in nature and thus to show that we don’t need postulate external transcendental a priori assumptions, which cannot be proved true, to explain human knowledge and ethical conduct (Nesher, 1979a, 1994a, 1999).
-And moreover, Guyer tries to show that the Kantian all-embracing philosophical system of reality as based on our reflective judgment which actually it holds for him only in aesthetic judgment which remains subjective in distinction from the logical judgment of natural sciences and the moral judgment based on a priory transcendental moral concepts and laws that actually cannot be applied to empirical human conduct.
+The epistemological question and difficulty is whether Kant, in his later writings managed to overcome the gulf between the transcendental subject and the empirical human beings, as they are investigated in his mature writings. as Guyer suggesting about Kant “own systematicity of human thought as a product of reflective judgment” and moreover, is Spinoza’s philosophy “dogmatic monistic metaphysics” as Schelling and his followers suggesting.
+Alternatively, Spinoza’s realist epistemology can explain the unity of the mental and the physical in nature and thus to show that we don’t need to postulate any external transcendental a priori assumptions, which cannot be proved true, to explain human knowledge and ethical conduct (Nesher, 1979a, 1994a, 1999).
+And, moreover, Guyer tries to show that the all-embracing Kantian philosophical system of reality, as based on our reflective judgment, actually holds for him only in aesthetic judgment, which remains subjective.
+This is in contrast with the logical judgment of natural sciences and the moral judgment, based on a priori transcendental moral concepts and laws, that actually cannot be applied to empirical human conduct.

 Legislation through concepts of nature is performed by the understanding and is theoretical.
-Legislation through concept of freedom is performed by reason and is merely practical.
-Only in the practical sphere can reason legislate; with regard to theoretical cognition (of nature), all it can do (given the familiarity with laws that is has attained by means of the understanding) is to use given laws to infer consequences from them, which however remain always within nature.
-But the reverse does not hold: if rules are practical, that does not yet does not yet make reason legislative, since they might only be technically practical.
+Legislation through the concept of freedom is performed by reason and is merely practical.
+Only in the practical sphere can reason legislate; with regard to theoretical cognition (of nature), all it can do (given the familiarity with laws that it has attained by means of the understanding) is to use given laws to infer consequences from them, which however remain always within nature.
+But the reverse does not hold: if rules are practical, that does not yet make reason legislative, since they might only be technically practical.
 (Kant, CJ: Introduction II, 5:174-6, 1790; cf. on Spinoza: CJ: #88-453).

-Yet, following Peircean conception of the three Normative Sciences, theoretic, ethic and aesthetic, it can be shown that artworks are aesthetic modes of representing reality by the artists and can be proved true (Kant, CJ: Introduction II: 175-6, Guyer, 2005: 2/27, Nesher, 2007a, 2009, 2020).
+Yet, following the Peircean conception of the three Normative Sciences, Theoretical, Ethical and Aesthetical, it can be shown that artworks are aesthetic modes of representing reality by the artists and can be proved true (Kant, CJ: Introduction II: 175-6, Guyer, 2005: 2/27, Nesher, 2007a, 2009, 2020).

-Alternatively, I suggest that Kant in his final writings, the Opus Postumum, elaborated on the conception of God and Nature-World in connection to Spinoza in order to overcome the gulf between transcendental freedom and practical conduct in his first two Critiques which he already tried to solve in his last Critique.
-However, Kant misunderstood the entire realist epistemology of Spinoza which he developed by understand Nature as the infinite plenum in which we know the two attributes, Extension and Thought and how we can develop our knowledge the particular things in it.
+Alternatively, I suggest that Kant, in his final writings, the Opus Postumum, elaborated on the conception of God and Nature-World in connection with Spinoza in order to overcome the gulf between transcendental freedom and practical conduct in his first two Critiques, which he already tried to resolve in his last Critique.
+However, Kant misunderstood the entire realist epistemology of Spinoza, which he developed by understanding nature as the infinite plenum in which we know the two attributes, Extension and Thought and how we can develop our knowledge of particular things in it.